Jim Newcomer, Ph.D.

 I also work in the fields of the practical – newsletters that need editing, web copy that isn’t quite right – yet – and reports that you want to organize so that recipients can read and understand them easily.

-If you are writing, and that attracts you, we might be a good fit.
-The probability is high enough.
-So go ahead, explore it further.
+So go ahead, start by exploring.
 Scroll down to the Contact Me button next to my photo toward the bottom.
 Use it and let’s see where it leads.

 The important guide for us both is that I succeed when you succeed.
 That’s the only way it works.